 We’ve updated this list with our dear readers’ ideas and suggestions!

-Growing your own food will arrest you with fruits and veggies more than you can handle.
-Preserving them naturally through canning so you can eat holistically all year long.
+Growing your own food will furnish you with fruits and veggies more than you can handle.
+Preserve them naturally through canning so you can eat wholesomely all year long.

 If you don’t have a grinder or wheat mill, there are other brilliant ways to prepare wheat.
 You see, homesteaders are such ingenious fellows, there’s no obstacle we can’t overcome.

 Never rely again on grocery store bread with bleached flours or expensive organic loaves.
-Bake your own at home because, we all know, no bread tastes better like home-baked.
+Bake your own at home because, we all know, no bread tastes better than home-baked.

 Every homesteader should know a few tricks to cook without any power.
 We’ve gone a step further and made a tutorial on how to bake without the help of electricity.

-To keep milk longer and break it down into a form our bodies can find more friendly than raw milk, learn to pasteurize it.
-Also, we’ve got a few more ways to prepare them.
+Keep milk longer and break it down into a form our bodies can find more friendly than raw milk.
+You can do it by learning how to pasteurize.
+Also, we’ve got a few more ways to prepare here.

-Butter is essential for a lot of recipes including, bread, pastries, and even make courses.
+Butter is a pantry essential.
 Keep a steady supply of this dairy product by making your own.

 If you’ve got more milk even after making cheese, make yogurt too.
 Everything that comes out of hard labor is always sweetest, and in this case, creamiest!

 Some fruits and veggies can spoil fast, so before they get to the last stage before the compost, deal with ’em fast.
-Take these delicious banana recipes and don’t waste these nutritious fruits away.
+Take these delicious banana recipes and don’t waste those nutritious fruits.

 Every homesteader knows breakfast is the most important meal of the day.
-A ready to cook pancake isn’t a good way to treat a breakfast royalty, so always prepare pancakes the good old way.
+Boxed mix isn’t a good way to treat breakfast royalty, so always prepare pancakes the good old-fashioned way.